Midface Lift Naples, FL

 Most procedures are performed at our state of the art AAAASF (American Association for Accreditation of Ambulatory Surgery Facilities) certified office surgical center.
 We maintain an impeccable operating room and suite, with utmost attention to your safety.

 Generally speaking, you can begin putting and chipping at two weeks.
-You can resume your full swing at three weeks.
+You can resume your full swing in three weeks.

-Assuming there is no laser resurfacing performed simultaneously with the endoscopic mid face lift, you can submerge your head 3 to 4 days post-operatively.
+Assuming there is no laser resurfacing performed simultaneously with the endoscopic mid-facelift, you can submerge your head 21 days post-operatively.